phantasma-io/phantasmaphoenix-gitbook/developers/sdks/unity/examples/get-multiple-nfts.md

 # Get Multiple NFTs

+{% hint style="warning" %}
+This functionality is not yet available and will be released according to the [roadmap](https://phantasma.info/blockchain#roadmap)
+{% endhint %}

 This example demonstrates how to fetch multiple NFTs at once using the `GetNFTs()` method from the `PhantasmaAPI` class.
 The number of fetched NFTs is then logged to the console.

 ```csharp